 Note that the internet is constantly changing.
 Therefore, you should regularly check that none of your outbound links lead to outdated link targets or error pages as these will have a negative impact on your website’s usability.
 There are SEO tools that can check this for you.

 As a website operator, you should exercise caution when using external hyperlinks since linking to other websites could have legal consequences, for example, copyright infringement or hyperlinks leading to illegal gambling content.
-This article explains what you should consider when linking.

 If you want to prevent an outbound link on your website from being considered a recommendation by the search engine, you can instruct the crawler to ignore the link in question.
 To do this, use the attribute rel with the value nofollow.
 Nofollow links are not considered relevant by search engine algorithms.
 This type of link has established itself as the standard, especially for web projects where visitors can also publish their own content including hyperlinks.
 Online forums, rating platforms, online magazines, and Wikis protect themselves from spam this way.
 This spam serves solely to build links within the framework of Black Hat SEO.